yasir2000/openwrt-oldwiki-md/PublishYourWANIp.rst

 Another way would be running the script within an ip-up script that gets called every time the WAN interface is brought up.

-Here's a trivial script to update dyndns.org accounts for those using pppoe.
-Install this on your router and call from /etc/ppp/ip-up. {{{
+Here's a trivial script to update dyndns.org accounts.
+If you are using PPPoE, you may install this on your router and call from /etc/ppp/ip-up.
+You can also have it update on boot if your router is configured by DHCP, by running it from a script in /etc/init.d sometime after the network is configured.
+Finally, you might want to consider having it run from cron periodically since DynDNS.org kills free accounts if not updated frequently enough.

+{{{
 #!/bin/sh

 LOGGING_TAG="dyndns-updater"
 ACCOUNT=$(nvram get ddns_username)
 PASS=$(nvram get ddns_passwd)
 DOMAIN=$(nvram get ddns_hostname)
+IFACE=ppp0
 #EXAMPLES:
 #DOMAIN="mysubdomain.is-a-geek.net"
 #DOMAIN="mysubdomain.dyndns.org"